 There are two main types of cucumber.
-Slicing varieties are meant to be eaten fresh, while pickling types are bumpy, rough and require blanching and pickling for best flavor.
+Slicing varieties are meant to be eaten fresh, while pickling types are bumpy, rough, and require blanching and pickling for the best flavor.
 Whichever variety you choose to grow, you need to know how to tell when cucumbers are ready to pick.

 When to Pick a Cucumber

 Cucumbers need a long growing season and are ready for harvest in 50 to 70 days.
 Harvesting ripe cucumbers at the right time ensure sweet fruits that have no bitterness.
 Cucumbers left on the vine too long have a bitter taste that ruins the fresh flavor.
 The fruits ripen at different times on the vine, so it is essential to pick them as they are ready.

 Harvest when the fruit is the right size, which is usually eight to ten days after the first female flowers open.
 Cucumbers must be picked before they show the first signs of yellowing, which indicates the fruits are past their prime.

 How to Tell When Cucumbers are Ready to Pick

 The question, “Do cucumbers ripen after you pick them”, must be met with a resounding, “no.” Unlike some fruits, cucumbers do not continue to develop after harvest.
 Ripe cucumbers have a firm, green flesh.
 The exact size depends on the use and variety.
 Pickling fruits may be two to six inches (5-15 cm.) long.
 Slicing cucumbers are best at 6 inches (15 cm.) and the “burpless” varieties are best harvested at 1 to 1 ½ inches (2.5-4 cm.) in diameter.

 During the peak of the season, you’ll be harvesting ripe cucumbers every day or two.
 The optimum time for picking is early in the morning when the vines are cool.
 Now that you know when to pick a cucumber, it’s time to learn how to harvest cucumbers.